 While some states provide no religious exemptions to what would ordinarily be child abuse or neglect cases, California does.
 Even so, these exemptions only extend to misdemeanor cases, meaning that if a child has been harmed in a way that would normally result in felony charges, you can be arrested and prosecuted even if the injuries were a result of your faith.

 In cases involving discipline guided by religious practices, these charges could be dismissed with the help of an attorney because child abuse charges can be filed as a misdemeanor or felony.
 If the child dies as a result of discipline or neglecting treatment for a medical malady though, parents will face felony manslaughter or murder charges and it does not matter if the reason was related to religious beliefs or not.

 When Refusing Medical Treatment is Manslaughter

-Proving that a child’s death due to lack of medical treatment is manslaughter can be a challenge for the prosecution though, especially when the parents are working with an experienced defense attorney from Clairemont.
+Proving that a child’s death due to lack of medical treatment is manslaughter can be a challenge for the prosecution though.
 That’s because they can’t just say “the child obviously wouldn’t have died if they received treatment.”
 Instead, the prosecution must prove the medical community is generally in agreement about a treatment for the child’s condition, that the expected outcome of that treatment is a reasonably healthy, normal life, that the child died because they didn’t receive the treatment and that the parents denied the treatment.